My Travels in Croatia

 After that chore was done we spent the next week traveling around and getting reacquainted with many friends and relatives (Maria has not been been back to Croatia in 17 years).
 I also got a chance to take a few pictures.

-I truly love to travel around Croatia and take pictures.
-The photos in the Croatian Travels exhibit at the Croatian Cultural Center (Friday, June 1st, 6-9pm) capture what I have been blessed to see as Maria and I traveled about the country — especially the churches.
+I truly love to travel around Croatia and take pictures capturing what I have been blessed to see as Maria Petrish and I travel about the country — especially the churches.
 The churches in Croatia are beautiful, old, and full of history.
 They are a photographers delight.
 Religion is a big part of Croatian culture and you won’t travel very far without reminders of this.
 The old city in Dubrovnik has 49 separate churches.
 There are also countless shrines, chapels, and crosses everywhere you go.
 Even the roadside markers showing where a person died in a car accident are made out of carved stone or marble, not plastic or wood as you see here in America.

 If you are an artist, I highly recommend Croatia as a place for your camera and your soul to find pictures that matter.